-Interest, including OID, paid on a Regular Security or MX Security to a Non-U.S. Person generally will be treated as "portfolio interest" and, therefore, subject to the discussion regarding recent legislation below, will not be subject to any United States withholding tax, provided that (i) such interest is not effectively connected with a trade or business in the United States of the Holder, and (ii) the Trustee (or other person who would otherwise be required to withhold tax) is provided with appropriate certification on Form W-8IMY or Form W-8BEN (or substitute form) signed under penalties of perjury that the beneficial owner of the Security is a Non-U.S. Person ("Foreign Person Certification").
+Interest, including OID, paid on a Regular Security or MX Security to a Non-U.S. Person generally will be treated as "portfolio interest" and, therefore, subject to the discussion regarding FATCA below, will not be subject to any United States withholding tax, provided that (i) such interest is not effectively connected with a trade or business in the United States of the Holder, and (ii) the Trustee (or other person who would otherwise be required to withhold tax) is provided with appropriate certification on Form W-8IMY, Form W-8BEN or Form W-8 BEN-E (or substitute form), as applicable, signed under penalties of perjury that the beneficial owner of the Security is a Non-U.S. Person ("Foreign Person Certification").
 If Foreign Person Certification is not provided, interest (including OID) paid on such a Security may be subject to a 30% withholding tax, the applicable treaty rate, or the then applicable rate for backup withholding.
 See "Backup Withholding."

 A Holder of a Regular or MX Security who is not a U.S. Person and is seeking the protection of an income tax treaty with respect to the imposition of United States withholding tax generally will be required to obtain a taxpayer identification number from the Service in advance and to follow certain certification requirements establishing under penalties of perjury that such Holder is entitled to an exemption from United States withholding tax on interest from the Regular or MX Securities under a tax treaty between the United States and its country of residence.
-To claim this exemption, such Certificateholder should submit a completed Form W-8BEN (or substitute form) with its name and address and taxpayer identification and the statement described above.
+To claim this exemption, such Certificateholder should submit a completed Form W-8BEN or Form W-8 BEN-E (or substitute form), as applicable, with its name and address and taxpayer identification and the statement described above.

-A Holder of a Regular or MX Security who is not a U.S. Person should be aware of legislation commonly known as the Foreign Account Tax Compliance Act ("FATCA") and related administrative guidance that impose a 30% United States withholding tax on certain payments (which include interest payments in respect of Regular and MX Securities and will include gross proceeds, including the return of principal, from the sale or either disposition, including redemptions, of such Securities beginning January 1, 2019) made to a non-United States entity that fails to take required steps to provide information regarding its "United States accounts" or its direct or indirect "substantial United States owners," as applicable, or to certify that it has no such accounts or owners.
-Foreign investors should consult their own tax advisors regarding the application and impact of this legislation based upon their particular circumstances.
+A Holder of a Regular or MX Security who is not a U.S. Person should be aware of legislation commonly known as the Foreign Account Tax Compliance Act ("FATCA") and related administrative guidance that impose a 30% United States withholding tax on certain payments (which include interest payments in respect of Regular and MX Securities) made to a non-United States entity that fails to take required steps to provide information regarding its "United States accounts" or its direct or indirect "substantial United States owners," as applicable, or to certify that it has no such accounts or owners.
+To receive the benefit of an exemption from FATCA withholding tax, a